Click to show/hide contact information.

 2. UCOP, State, GPO or GSA contract pricing, or comparison with prices under existing contracts

-3. Prior price history with same vendor, same items (include the prior PO number and $ amount)
+3. Prior price history with the same vendor, same items (include the prior PO number and $ amount)

-4. Comparison with current, or recent prices for a similar item(s) with another vendor
+4. Comparison with current or recent prices for a similar item(s) with another vendor

-5. Market research, catalog or established price list (sales to general public ‐ screen shot ok)
+5. Market research, catalog, or established price list (sales to general public ‐ screenshot ok)

 Exemptions to Formal Solicitation

 UC Santa Cruz is committed to a policy of competitive procurement when competition is known to exist.
 However, there are certain cases where departments may be granted a bid exemption.
 Work with the PSCS Strategic Sourcing Team to determine if the goods and/or services may be exempt from bidding requirements.
-A UCOP Source Selection & Price Reasonableness (SSPR) Justification Form must be completed by the requesting department to substantiate the appropriateness of a bid exemption request for all federally-funded purchases more than $10,000 and non-federally funded purchases more than $100,000 for federal and state audits.
+A UCOP Source Selection & Price Reasonableness (SSPR) Justification Form must be completed by the requesting department to substantiate the appropriateness of a bid exemption request for all federally-funded purchases more than $15,000 and non-federally funded purchases more than $100,000 for federal and state audits.

 Split Orders